News

 The seminar is based on a mix of foundational papers and recent research publications.

-Requirements: Students are expected to have a solid command of probability theory and multivariable calculus.
+Students are expected to have a solid command of probability theory and multivariable calculus.
 Comfort with mathematical proofs and theoretical arguments is strongly recommended.
-Preference will be given to Master's students in Computer Science or related fields with a convincing motivation.
+Familiarity with convex optimization or learning theory is helpful but not required.

 Organization